If they only knew what was inside...

 In checking out the rest of the tree, the bars hadn’t broken across – the stress wasn’t that great – but both had cracks in them lengthwise

 When we checked out the bottom of the bars, they didn't match.
 The right one was quite flat, while the left one was actually concave.
-We wondered if it was just the rawhide making the difference, but nope – they looks just like this in the wood too.
+We wondered if it was just the rawhide making the difference, but nope – they look just like this in the wood too.

 So we checked out the front bar pads.
 You can see the different amounts of crown between them as well when compared to one of our patterns.
 By the way, that is our “really flat” crown pattern, and these bar pads are flatter than that…